jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions.md

 Can you get all the data-source?
 Can you get the example data-source?
 Can you get all the datasources subsystem data-source?

+## syntax of the operation to get the `jaxrs` subsystem

+Can you get the subsystem jaxrs?
+What are the main attributes of the jaxrs subsystem